UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

     Console.WriteLine(PrimaryCar.Description);
 ```

 However, the output seems incomplete and indistinguishable from a generic road vehicle.
-It is useful that the information is retined from the parent, but it would be better if there was some indication that this was also a car and it has a towbar attached.
+It is useful that the information is retained from the parent, but it would be better if there was some indication that this was also a car and it has a tow-bar attached.
 We can do this by _overriding_ (and in this case extending) the property:

 In `Car.cs`
 ```C#